 Where to Find It

-You can find the Embroidery Stitch Bible through the following book affiliates:
+You can find the (new edition of) Embroidery Stitch Bible through the following book affiliates:

 Worldwide with free shipping, Embroidery Stitch Bible is available here through Book Depository.